-It may not be a well-known condition but it’s good to be informed about HELLP syndrome when you’re pregnant.
-Here we describe what it is, its symptoms and why it matters when you’re pregnant.
+HELLP may not be a well-known condition but it’s good to know about it when you’re pregnant.
+Here we describe what it is, its symptoms and why it matters.

 What is HELLP syndrome?

 HELLP stands for haemolysis (H), elevated liver enzymes (EL) and low platelet count (LP) (NHS Choices, 2018a).
 It’s a serious but rare pregnancy complication.
 It involves red blood cells in the blood breaking down, signs of liver damage and a low platelet count (Haram et al, 2009).

 About 0.5% to 0.9% of pregnant women develop HELLP, with most developing it before they have their babies.
 Most women get it between 27 and 37 weeks of pregnancy; the rest get it within 48 hours of giving birth (Haram et al, 2009).

 HELLP syndrome is more common if you have severe pre-eclampsia.
 There’s still debate about whether HELLP syndrome is a severe form of pre-eclampsia or a totally separate disease (Payne, 2016).

 If HELLP syndrome is not treated early it can lead to serious complications.
 It can even be life-threatening (Action on Pre-Eclampsia, 2018).

 Watch the video below, Leigh talks about her experience with HELLP Syndrome, a rare liver and blood clotting disorder.

 Most women with HELLP syndrome have the key signs of high blood pressure and high levels of protein in their wee (NHS Choices 2018b; Redman and Sargent, 2005).
 The symptoms of women with HELLP syndrome are often not very specific, with lots of women reporting:

 - pain just below the ribs